Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 69- BERT Score.
 Instead of matching letters and characters, this model passes both human sentence and generated one through neural network to get the vector value for each word.
 Weak point :
   It requires a full neural network to run, making it slow and power hungry.

+*Day - Constrained Decoding.
+Its forces a LLM to output text in a strict format.
+This refrains the model from generating words that would violate the required format.
+Weak point :
+The process requires building an external logic system that tracks the exact grammatical state of the output at every single step, making this a significantly slow process.